 A fun winter salad that is easy on the tummy and appeals to kids!

 - 6 cups soft greens (i.e. buttercrunch, Bibb lettuce)

 - 1 cup peeled, cubed, and roasted squash

 - 1 medium golden beet, roasted, peeled, and sliced

 - 1 English cucumber, peeled and thinly sliced

 - 1 cup peeled, cubed, and roasted rutabaga (optional)

-- 1/2 cup chopped or pumpkin seeds (optional)
+- 1/2 cup chopped walnuts (use the code STEWARDSHIP for 10% off at that site!) or pumpkin seeds (optional)